menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Nazlini is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Nazlini isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Nazlini are a mix of both white- and blue-collar jobs.
 Overall, Nazlini is a town of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Nazlini who work in healthcare suport services (17.44%), business and financial occupations (17.44%), and law enforcement and fire fighting (13.95%).

 Of important note, Nazlini is also a town of artists.
 Nazlini has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Nazlini’s character.